immcantation/dowser/docs/topics/bootstrapTrees.md

 if `igphyml` or `dnapars` specified)

 id
-:   unique identifer for this analysis (required if `igphyml` or `dnapars` specified)
+:   unique identifier for this analysis (required if `igphyml` or `dnapars` specified)

 modelfile